Distributional Inverse Homogenization: 2D Periodic Homogenization

-\textbf{Data and Learning:} We use $N=5\cdot10^3$ data samples.
+\textbf{Data and Inference:} We use $N=5\cdot10^3$ data samples.
 We set $a^\dagger=(1, 2, 4),$ $w^\dagger=(0,0.05, 0.1).$ To generate data we set $\tau$ to $10^{-20}$ to have sharp numerically discontinuous Voronoi cells.
 We do not include noise in this experiment.
 Figure~\ref{fig:Per_2D_rnd_A11_samples} shows three randomly generated periodic Voronoi diagrams for the parameter settings $(w^\dagger, a^\dagger)$.
 Figure~\ref{fig:Per_2D_AddW_Hists_scatter} shows the histograms of the data distribution $\bP^{^N}_{\Abar}$ as scatter plots of combinations of the three data components.
 We fix the computational mesh to be $100\times100$ when representing $A(y)$ and in solving for the corrector function $\chi$ with finite elements in $\sF^\dagger$.

-\textbf{Results:} For inference we set $\tau$ to $10^{-3}$ to allow gradients to flow through the Voronoi construction and learn $w$.
-Figure~\ref{fig:Per_2D_AddW_conv} shows the convergence of the loss, and $(w, a)$ against $(w^\dagger, a^\dagger).$ We run $5$ random restarts with $(w,a)$ independently drawn from $\Unif(0.01, 0.5)$ and $\Unif(0.5, 3)$ respectively, and independently componentwise.
-The relative error on the recovered $w$ is $2.88\%$, and for $a$ is $0.40\%$.
+\textbf{Results:} For inference we set $\tau$ to $10^{-3}$ to allow gradients to flow through the Voronoi construction and estimate $w$.
+Figure~\ref{fig:Per_2D_AddW_conv} shows the convergence of the objective, and $(w, a)$ against $(w^\dagger, a^\dagger).$ We run $5$ random restarts with $(w,a)$ independently drawn from $\Unif(0.01, 0.5)$ and $\Unif(0.5, 3)$ respectively, and independently componentwise.
+The relative error on the recovered $a$ is $0.40\%$ and for $w$ it is $2.88\%$.

+{ \begin{remark} In practice, it may not be feasible to measure all three homogenized coefficient values $\Abar_{11}, \Abar_{22}, \Abar_{12}$, but only some subset of these.
+With the same setup as described in this subsection, Table~\ref{tab:relative_errors} reports the relative errors in the recovery of $a$ and $w$ for various combinations of parameters observations, listed on the left.
+From these results, it can be inferred that in the prescribed setting, not every component marginal contains the same amount of information about $a,w$ and in practice, one may wish to prioritize observing certain components to maximize data efficiency.
+Nevertheless, observing more components yields better recovery of the ground truth.